Minor Side Effects

 - Start taking your first package of pills as directed by your healthcare provider

-- Usually, pills are started at the same time as your period; you begin the Sunday after the first day of your period even if you are still bleeding; if your period begins on a Sunday, begin the pills on that day.
+- Usually, pills are started the Sunday after the first day of your period even if you are still bleeding; if your period begins on a Sunday, begin the pills on that day

 - Swallow one pill at the SAME TIME EVERY DAY